SandyRogers/MetaPUF/docs/Tutorial.md

 ### From Bioconda

-The pipelines in MetaPUF rely on thrid party software such as Snakemake or mg-toolkit that are not python libraries.
+The pipelines in MetaPUF rely on third party software such as Snakemake or mg-toolkit that are not python libraries.
 We therefore recommend to use conda that provides pre-compiled software for you.

 #### Install conda executable